 Humidity is a big part of the problem, making it hard for sweat to evaporate.
-For many, getting to sleep will have been sweaty and uncomfortable, closer to the climate people associate with Bangkok than Bangor, either Northern Ireland or Wales.

 In places like the US, where powerful air conditioning units are reasonably common in houses in hot and humid areas, it's not so much of a concern.

 But in places like the UK where it's hot and humid less frequently how should people ensure they get a good night's sleep?

 Weather expert Philip Eden recommends a technique common in Mediterranean countries.

 "I make sure all the curtains are closed during the daytime to stop the sun coming in.
 I have the windows open on the shady side and closed on the sunny side.
 It means running round the house halfway through the day to close one side and open the other."

 An hour before going to bed he opens all the windows to get a through breeze.

 But not everyone has the luxury of being able to throw open windows.
 It may not be safe.
 Bungalows, ground floor flats and basements can be vulnerable to burglary.
 Others may worry about insect bites, particularly with the spread of mosquitos in the UK.

 "The most sensible option is to use a [electric] fan," recommends Mary Morrell, professor of sleep and respiratory physiology at Imperial College London.
 "It will help move the air around your body and increase the chance of sweat evaporating."